Daemon process

 (Register only)

-In some OEM cases the Daemon menu is used only to offer license registration.
-In this case only the Register option is available.
+In some OEM cases, the Daemon menu is used only to offer license registration.
+In this case, only the Register option is available.

-Once the registration has been activated the Daemon icon will be removed.
+Once the registration has been activated, the Daemon icon will be removed.
 This functionality is controlled by the setting systemtray_icon_registration_only.

 Mouse interface Mac only - From Mountain Lion onwards the mouse interface only works for processes running under the logged in account.
-Given the driver process runs under the Root login the interface code was moved to the daemon process.
+Given the driver process runs under the Root login, the interface code was moved to the daemon process.

-Kext registration Mac only - From High Sierra onwards registers the Kext file (Kernel Extension) to ensure that it has been registered (which should happen at driver install time) or to get an error return code that indicates why is is failing to register which is placed in the UPDD setting private.kextload.status.
+Kext registration Mac only - From High Sierra onwards registers the Kext file (Kernel Extension) to ensure that it has been registered (which should happen at driver install time) or to get an error return code that indicates why it is failing to register which is placed in the UPDD setting private.kextload.status.
 The kext file informs the OS what USB devices are to be handled by our driver.
-If this does not load then UPDD will not be selected by the OS to handle the touch device.
+If this does not load, then UPDD will not be selected by the OS to handle the touch device.

 Right Click visualisation Draws right click visual feedback during count down when using Interactive Touch mode.